-The 8:30am service is more traditional including hymns led by piano and choir, a children's message integrated into the service, and holy communion on the 1st, 3rd, and 5th Sundays.
+The 8:30am service is more traditional including hymns led by piano and choir, a children's message is integrated into the service, and Holy Communion on the 1st, 3rd, and 5th Sundays.

-The 11:00am service is a more blended worship with hymns and contemporary Christian songs led by our Praise Band, Children's Church where children leave worship and meet for a lesson while parents stay and listen to the sermon, and holy communion on the 1st, 3rd, and 5th Sundays.
+The 11:00am service is a more blended worship with hymns and contemporary Christian songs led by our Praise Band, Children's Church where children leave worship and meet for a lesson while parents stay and listen to the sermon, and Holy Communion is on the 1st, 3rd, and 5th Sundays.

 We strive to have a relaxed and meaningful worship experience so whether you come dressed in your Sunday best or come in jeans and a T-shirt, we welcome you to the Lord's house!

 Children in Worship

 We feel that families should be able to worship together.
 Children are just as much a part of the church community as adults and we strive to make worship relevant to all ages.
 Every 8:30am worship service at Fishers has a children’s message where children are invited to come up to the front and have some fun.
 Usually we do various object lessons or experiments.
 Sometimes the children's ministry coordinator or pastor tell the kids a great story.
 Whatever is done, it will help the kids focus on how Jesus matters in their life.
 At our 11:00 worship the children from 3 years old through 3rd grade may attend a children’s church during the sermon time for a time of singing, praying, and a lesson appropriate for that age group.
 If you are new, you are welcome go with your children to get them settled into children’s church.